 top of page

-In her mediation she has settled numerous cases in the following areas: family law, divorce, child custody, division of assets; business and commercial disputes; insurance disputes; employment; real estate, quiet title, foreclosure and condominium disputes; trusts and estates.
-She is a former per diem judge for the Family and District Courts, State of Hawai'i.
-Her extensive training includes study in advanced mediation at the Straus Institute for Dispute Resolution, Pepperdine University School of Law.
-In 2024 she completed five years of peacemaking and ho'oponopono study and training with Kumu Lynette Kaopuiki Paglinawan.
+Her mediation practice includes family law, divorce, child custody, and division of assets; business and commercial disputes; insurance and employment matters; real estate, quiet title, foreclosure, and condominium disputes; and trusts and estates.
+She served as a per diem judge for the Family and District Courts of Hawai'i.
+She completed advanced mediation studies at the Straus Institute for Dispute Resolution, Pepperdine University School of Law.
+After five years of sustained study and training sponsored by the Native Hawaiian Bar Association under the direction of Kumu Lynette Kaopuiki Paglinawan, she was recognized as a haku ho‘oponopono.

 © 2026 by Georgia K. McMillen.